claviska/sushi-element/README.md

+**⚠️ THIS PROJECT HAS BEEN ARCHIVED!**

+I've released its successor, named [Shoemaker](https://github.com/shoelace-style/shoemaker), as part of the open source suite that's used to build [Shoelace.style](https://shoelace.style/).

+You can find the new repo here: [github.com/shoelace-style/shoemaker](https://github.com/shoelace-style/shoemaker)

+---

 # Sushi Element 🍣

 Sushi Element offers an expressive way to create standards-based [web components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) that work with (and without) your favorite framework.
 Notable features include: